 and

-(b) the person stores the SRS in a laboratory of the institution or organisation for analytical, educational or research purposes that do not involve the manufacture of an illegal product; and
+(b) the person stores the SSAN in a laboratory of the institution or organisation for analytical, educational or research purposes that do not involve the manufacture of an illegal product; and

-(c) there is not more than 3 kg of any SRS in the laboratory.
+(c) there is not more than 3 kg of any SSAN in the laboratory.

-(5) A person does not have to hold a licence referred to in subregulation (1) to store an SRS at a place if —
+(5) A person does not have to hold a licence referred to in subregulation (1) to store an SSAN at a place if —

-(a) the person holds an SRS transport licence; and
+(a) the person holds an SSAN transport licence; and

-(b) the person stores the SRS at the place while it is in transit; and
+(b) the person stores the SSAN at the place while it is in transit; and

-(c) the person stores the SRS at the place in containers that are not opened at the place; and
+(c) the person stores the SSAN at the place in containers that are not opened at the place; and

-(d) the SRS is not used at the place.
+(d) the SSAN is not used at the place.

 Note for this regulation: